ButThouMust/otogirisou-en-beta/README.md

 SHA-256: d85b6764a35f4dcee3ab5843df1c467ebdfe5f02236043a4e466e6975a3f70ca
 ```

 Two patches are included: one for honorifics on, and one for honorifics off (more details about this below).
 Use whichever patch you prefer, with any patching utility that supports the BPS format.
 It should produce a 1.5 MB file.
-I personally used the utility Floating IPS (available [here](https://www.romhacking.net/utilities/1040/)) to generate the patch.
+I personally used the utility [Floating IPS](https://www.romhacking.net/utilities/1040/) to generate the patch.

 # How to play the game
 Otogirisou is a single player sound novel game from Chunsoft (now Spike Chunsoft).
 It was both their debut title as a game publisher, in 1992, and the first entry in their sound novel series (Kamaitachi no Yoru, Machi, Imabikisou, and 428 Shibuya Scramble).

 The controls are fairly simple:
-- A: Confirm menu selection, advance text
+- A/L: Confirm menu selection, advance text
 - B: Cancel menu selection, advance text
 - X: Scroll a page of text back, if available
 - Y: Scroll a page of text forward, if you have already scrolled back at least one page
-- L: Equivalent to A button
 - R: Unused
 - Start: Only used on the title screen (advance to menus) and name entry screen (confirm entered name).
 - Select: Only used in the name entry menu.
 It brings you from the grid to the page selector, while preserving your grid position.